vjelic/device-metrics-exporter-glog-fork/docs/integrations/slurm-integration.md

-# Slurm
+# Slurm integration

-The AMD GPU Metrics Exporter provides integration with Slurm workload manager to track GPU metrics for Slurm jobs.
-This guide explains how to set up and configure this integration.
+AMD Device Metrics Exporter integrates with Slurm workload manager to track GPU metrics for Slurm jobs.
+This topic explains how to set up and configure this integration.

 ## Prerequisites

 - Slurm workload manager installed and configured
-- AMD GPU Metrics Exporter installed and running
+- AMD Device Metrics Exporter installed and running
 - Root or sudo access on Slurm nodes

 ## Installation